ciampo/macro-carousel/docs/x-slider.md

 **`drag`**: `boolean` = `false`

-Whether the slides can be dragged with touch/mouse events.
+Whether the slides can be dragged with pointer events.

 **`slidesPerView`**: `number` = `1`